ethanjli/dotfiles/README.md

 aqua policy allow "${XDG_CONFIG_HOME:-$HOME/.config}/aquaproj-aqua/aqua-policy.yaml"
 ```

+(this is only needed when this repository has packages which I have not yet contributed upstream
+to the standard aqua repository)

-Then you can install the aqua tools by running:
+Then you should install the aqua tools by running:

 ```
 aqua i -a